 I love when dinner comes together like that!

 They’re so much like the real thing that I could almost say I would never need to eat at Chipotle again.
 Almost.
-Because, there’s always lunch with Joan again tomorrow.
+Because, there’s always lunch with my friend Joan again tomorrow.
 (Hi Joanie!!)

 - 1/3 cup freshly squeezed lime juice

 - 3 cloves garlic, minced or pressed

 - 1 tbsp Worcestershire sauce

 - 1½ tbsp minced fresh cilantro

 - 1 tsp salt